SodenSys/safeLockr/README.md

 - Follow the first three steps above if you haven't already.
 - Open your localhost-URL, add /home after it, then click the bottom link to reach the decryption API.
-- Add the input you want to decrypt, at the end, right after the '=' in the URL.
+- Add the input you want to decrypt, at the end, right after the '=' in the URL and press 'Enter' to get your output!

 <div align="center">